sengirab/ngAutocomplete/README.md

 ### New Functionality.
 - <ng-autocomplete [key]="'group1'"></ng-autocomplete> - Added key on component.
-- FindCompleter (not to be confused with the old FindCompleter, now FindInput)
+- static FindCompleter usage (NgAutocompleteComponent.FindCompleter()) (not to be confused with the old FindCompleter, now FindInput)
     - (key: string, list: QueryList<NgAutocompleteComponent>): NgAutocompleteComponent.
 This can be useful when you have multiple ng-autocomplete components in one component.
 Note that this  can only be used when the view has been init.